andrew/ultimate-awesome/README.md

 - [awesome-webfishing](https://github.com/letsgoawaydev/awesome-webfishing) - Links and stuff related to WEBFISHING.
 - [awesome-cli-tui-software](https://github.com/lgaggini/awesome-cli-tui-software) - A collection of cli-tui software.
 - [awesome-french-cilium](https://github.com/littlejo/awesome-french-cilium) - Together all French contents.
+- [awesome-wix](https://github.com/loeiks/awesome-wix) - List of some tools, code packages and tutorials related with Wix ecosystem.
 - [Awesome_ML](https://github.com/LovelyBuggies/Awesome_ML) - Some good resources to study machine learning 📖.
 - [awesome-segmentation-and-graph-method](https://github.com/LQY404/awesome-segmentation-and-graph-method) - This is a repository of the segmentation method and graph method.
 In the segmentation part, the instance, sematic, panoptic and referring segmentation are included.
 In the graph part, the representation learning, clustering and so on methods are included.
 We will update continue.
 - [awesome-maestro](https://github.com/ludovicobesana/awesome-maestro) - A curated list of awesome tools, utils and projects using Maestro.